Richard\’s son Read more [...]

 Former company director Mark Allery retired in 2017, having brought with him a dedication to customer service, and a fresh pair of eyes.
 The question ‘Why do we do that?’ is an immensely valuable one, and the answer “Because we always have’ isn’t acceptable; undoubtedly, Mark’s questioning, together with Iain’s determination to be the best they possibly can be, helped to make this long-established company as modern and up to date as any we’ve come across, and now Iain has been joined by another Mark who is his new co-director, Mark Hixon.

 The chapel of rest is to the left of the reception area.
 Designed with a lounge waiting area so that families visiting a relative have some privacy, the room is divided by a folding wall that enables it to be adapted according to requirements.
+It\’s a lovely space, also recently refurbished with stylish wall coverings and good lighting – it\’s as tasteful as the rest of the Steel premises.
 Behind the chapel of rest is a large chilled mortuary area.
 There are no fridges here, the entire room is kept cool.
 People who have died are placed on trays until their coffin is ready, then they will be placed in the coffin until the day of the funeral.

 Beautifully decorated and furnished throughout, this family business clearly believes in investing in quality and comfort for their clients and has spent a deal of money on making sure their premises are just right.
 This is a classy establishment that has been thoughtfully planned and laid out, with every detail carefully considered.